JiachengZhao98/Jacob-s-Algorithm-Journal/README.md

 + The difference between ```vector<vector<int>> vec``` and ```vector<int> F[N]```:
 In the first case we are creating a dynamic array of dynamic arrays (vector of vectors).
 The size of each vector could be changed at the run-time and all objects will be allocated on the heap.
 In the second case we are creating a fixed-size array of vectors.
-You have to define N at compile-time, and all vectors will be placed on the stack†, however, each vector will allocate elements on the heap.
+You have to define N at compile-time, and all vectors will be placed on the stack, however, each vector will allocate elements on the heap.

 #### ```deque```<a name="deque"></a>: